 It’s easy to forget or understate what an absolute bombshell Honda dropped on us, GM, and the small-car market in the fall of 1983 with its all-new 3rd generation Civics.
 It arrived in four completely distinct and unique body styles; the two-seater CRX, the relatively conservative four-door sedan, the sporty hatchback, and the Jack-of -all-trades hi-boy wagon.
 Nobody had ever attempted anything nearly as ambitious as this before; a full family of small cars, each perfectly optimized for its intended mission.
 Which was, of course, to utterly devastate and demoralize GM, Ford and Chrysler.

 It must have been an ugly day on the 14th floor of GM’s headquarters when Roger Smith and his acolytes first realized what just hit them.
-GM’s new 1982 J-cars, although originally designed to compete against the Accord, stumbled at that right goal out of the starting gate.
+GM’s new 1982 J-cars, although originally designed to compete against the Accord, stumbled at that goal right out of the starting gate.
 Now the J-cars were under attack from below, and GM had nothing except its ancient, hoary Chevette.
-The 1983 Civics were the coffin nails in GM’s small car program.
+The 1984 Civics were the coffin nails in GM’s small car program.
 No wonder Roger Smith went off the deep end and decided to launch his ill-fated Saturn moon-shot at about this time.
 The Civic made me do it!

 And given that the Civic had essentially defined the new sub-compact FWD hatchback genre (in the US), this does represent its seminal body style.
 But the new gen3 version was a huge jump stylistically, and one that would set the basic proportions right until the end of this body style.